 “Keith’s chest pain was from vasospasm—a narrowing of his coronary arteries that can be a rare side-effect of certain chemotherapies used for colon cancer,” Dr. Glasofer says.
 “It can cause severe angina (chest pain), like it did for Keith.
 Vasospasm can also cause heart attacks or fatal arrhythmias in the most severe instances.”

-Thankfully, Keith’s vasospasm did not cause a heart attack nor a serious arrythmia.
+Thankfully, Keith’s vasospasm did not cause a heart attack nor a serious arrhythmia.
 But it did cause his chest pain.
 To correct that, Dr. Glasofer first prescribed medications to help prevent any further coronary vasospasm.
 Then, he and Dr. Strauss collaborated and found a different chemotherapy regimen that could treat Keith’s colon cancer without causing him to experience chest pain.

 Creating an ideal outcome